-Guest Post by Agness: China is becoming a more and more popular destination for travellers of all sorts, from the typical holiday makers to budget travellers.
+Guest Post by Agness: China is becoming a more and more popular destination for travelers of all sorts, from the typical holiday makers to budget travelers looking for a cheap hotel in Hong Kong for a few nights, this country has it all.
 Stunning sceneries, beautiful temples and delicious Chinese food are some of the main reasons to travel to the Land of the Dragon.

 However, the prices in China seem to be increasing lately.
 Compared to America or Europe, China is still a fairly cheap travel destination, but it’s much more expensive than most of Asian countries nowadays.

 But if you know your way around, you can still travel cheaply around China.

 Here are some tips to apply in your daily travel routine that will help you save some money when traveling in China…

 Avoid taxis and travel around the country using local transport instead.